chester-lang/chester2025draft/docs/src/dev/dependent-type-oncecell-bug.md

 To address this issue, we should consider:

-1. Modifying the way type-level function applications are evaluated to avoid filling the same cell twice
+1. Modifying the `UnifyFunctionCall` implementation to check if a cell has already been filled before attempting to fill it again
-2. Using a different cell type (like `MutableCell`) for type-level computations that might need multiple updates
+2. Using `MutableCell` instead of `OnceCell` for cells that might be filled multiple times during dependent type processing
-3. Implementing proper handling of dependent types in the reducer and type checking integration
+3. Implementing a more careful tracking mechanism for type-level function reductions to avoid redundant processing
+4. Enhancing the reducer's type-level function handling to properly coordinate with the type checker

 This issue is directly related to the integration between the `NaiveReducer` and type checking system for dependent types.
+Fixing it is crucial for proper support of dependent typing in Chester.